breandan/cstk/README.md

 # gym-fs

-A fast, RL environment for the filesystem.
+A fast environment for the filesystem.

 Stores BPE-compressed files in memory.